-- 3. Explain ABD application requirements such as an in-person or telephone interview, a disability determination and other non-financial and financial requirements for ABD. - 4.
+- 2. Explain that a Medicaid application for coverage of the CHIP child using ABD criteria will be required if the admission will not be covered under CHIP due to one of the requirements listed above not being met, i.e., the facility is not in the CHIP insurer's network or prior authorization was not obtained or limits on the admission will likely be exhausted. - 3.
+Explain ABD application requirements such as an interview (the applicant or representative can come into the office or opt for a telephone interview), a disability determination and other non-financial and financial requirements for ABD. - 4.
 Explain that timely filing of an ABD application combined with the CHIP to Medicaid transition date determines the starting date of Medicaid coverage, if the child is approved.
 A critical factor to explain is that Medicaid cannot cover any month in which the child is eligible for CHIP.
-The purpose of making contact with the parent or other appropriate person is to ensure that a child can be transitioned from CHIP to Medicaid as quickly as possible when Medicaid is needed to cover any month of a long term care admission.
+The purpose of making contact with the parent or other appropriate person is to ensure that a child can be transitioned from CHIP to Medicaid as quickly as possible when Medicaid is needed to cover any month of a long-term care admission.

 NOTE: the parent can opt for CHIP to close in advance of an ABD application decision if prolonging CHIP eligibility will prevent Medicaid coverage for needed month(s).
 A request for early termination of CHIP requires a written request for the record.
 Use the manual form "Request for Early Closure of CHIP - Admission to Long Term Care" to obtain the parent or other appropriate person's written request.
-The form is needed so that the parent will understand that Medicaid cannot cover any month in which the child is eligible for CHIP in a long term care facility; however, Medicaid eligibility is not guaranteed since all ABD requirements must be met.
+The form is needed so that the parent will understand that Medicaid cannot cover any month in which the child is eligible for CHIP in a long-term care facility; however, Medicaid eligibility is not guaranteed since all ABD requirements must be met.